-Updated Dec.
-19, 2019: Your 40s usually comes with some pretty important milestones, like having a family and fully establishing yourself in your career.
+Your 40s usually come with some pretty important milestones, like having a family and fully establishing yourself in your career.
 You might even be done paying off student loans for good (hey, one can dream).
-And maybe you’re finally at a place where you can afford the type of lifestyle you’ve always wanted – one filled with travel, leisure and financial freedom.
+And maybe you’re finally at a place where you can afford the type of lifestyle you’ve always wanted — one filled with travel, leisure and financial freedom.

 Before you get too cozy, however, make sure you have the proper insurance policies in place.
 While everything may be going great at the moment, all it takes is an unfortunate series of events to turn your world upside down.

 In addition to making sure you have the right auto insurance, homeowners insurance or renters insurance (to protect your possessions), and disability insurance in case you can’t work, you should make sure you have the right amount of life insurance as well.
 If you don’t, you could leave your family in dire financial straits.
-And, who wants that?
-Obviously not you, which is why you’re reading this article to begin with, right?
+And no one wants that.

 If you don’t have life insurance or you know your current policy is lacking, now is the time to do something about it.
 Here are six tips to consider as you search for the perfect policy for this stage of life.

-##1.
-Don’t assume it’s too late to buy meaningful life insurance coverage.
 While turning 40 might make you feel old on the inside, you’re still young enough to buy a policy that can protect your family in the event of your death.
 Actually, most insurance companies that write term life insurance policies will insure people up until their 60s!
 Still, time is of the essence.
 Because life insurance rates tend to rise as you age, the cheapest time to buy a policy is now.
-You can find tips for getting best life insurance rates in your 40s here.

-Keep in mind that most people need five to ten times their annual income in life insurance, and potentially more if they have kids and lots of financial obligations.
+Keep in mind that most people need 10 to 15 times their annual income in life insurance, and potentially more if they have kids and lots of financial obligations.
 There’s nothing wrong with finding value in your workplace policy, but you shouldn’t rely on it as your only form of coverage.

-##3.
-Rates for term policies can be inexpensive – even in your 40s.
 While it’s easy to imagine life insurance rates are pricey once you reach your 40s, that couldn’t be further from the truth.
 Precluding any major health issues, term policies are notoriously inexpensive, even if you’re in your 30s, 40s, or 50s when you buy.
 Don’t assume life insurance is out of reach.
-You can compare life insurance quotes on PolicyGenius so you’ll know for sure.
+You can compare life insurance quotes on Policygenius so you’ll know for sure.

 While having an older life insurance policy isn’t a problem, it’s not too late to purchase more coverage in your 40s.
 Chances are good your income and liabilities have changed over the last decade or more.
 If so, your life insurance needs have also changed whether you’ve been paying attention or not.
 If you’re earning more money or have more liabilities, buying more life insurance coverage isn’t just inevitable — it’s necessary.

 For instance, your policy might have to be in force for one to three years, but if you’ve had coverage since your 30s, you’re likely in the clear.
-In other words, if Junior got a high school scholarship or you paid down debt a lot faster than you thought you would, call your insurer up to see if you can adjust your policy (more here).
+In other words, if Junior got a high school scholarship or you paid down debt a lot faster than you thought you would, call your insurer up to see if you can adjust your policy.